 Section 7.
 Under the law a physician may advertise, but no physician shall advertise or solicit patients directly or indirectly through the use of matters or activities which are false or misleading.

 Section 8.
-A physician shall not hold forth or indicate possession of any degree recognized as the basis for licensure to practice the healing arts unless he is actually licensed on the basis of that degree in the state in which she/he practices.
-A physician shall designate her/his osteopathic school of practice in all professional uses of her/his name.
+A physician shall not hold forth or indicate possession of any degree recognized as the basis for licensure to practice the healing arts unless he is actually licensed on the basis of that degree in the state or other jurisdiction in which she/he practices.
+A physician shall designate her/his professional degree in all professional uses of her/his name.
 Indications of specialty practice, membership in professional societies, and related matters shall be governed by rules promulgated by the American Osteopathic Association.

 Section 9.
-A physician should not hesitate to seek consultation whenever she/he believes it advisable for the care of the patient.
+A physician should not hesitate to seek consultation whenever she/he believes it is in the best interest of the patient.

 Section 10.
 In any dispute between or among physicians involving ethical or organizational matters, the matter in controversy should first be referred to the appropriate arbitrating bodies of the profession.